-2 women hit by car on Seattle highway closed amid protests
+2 people hit by car on I-5 in downtown Seattle during protest

-SEATTLE (AP) — Two women were struck by a car whose driver sped through a protest-related closure on a freeway in Seattle, authorities said early Saturday.
+SEATTLE (AP) — Two people were struck by a car whose driver sped through a protest-related closure on a freeway in Seattle, authorities said early Saturday.

 A 24-year-old woman from Seattle suffered critical, life-threatening injuries and a 32-year-old woman from Bellingham had serious injuries, Washington State Patrol Capt.
 Ron Mead said.